boldingd/EclipsePhaseContent/SkywardsCollective.md

 > They decided they'd rather not have to work than live in a materially prosperous society.
 > Like, that's not snark; that's exactly the decision that they made.
 >
-> **rategorytheory**: Remind me again, these are the people who get super excited about poor people existing in other societies?
+> **rategorytheory**: Remind me again, these are the people who think it's a complete moral failure that poor people existing in other societies?
 > And you're telling me that they *all* subsist on about the same level as the working-poor of Mars?
 >
 > **Gunslinger\#MONOLITH**: Without the "working" part, boot-licker.